-Total Number of Hours: Required for all students in this course: 10 hours -working with a secondary student parents and creating a practice transition IEP/ evaluation/ and critique. and he/her EPSB Required Candidate Experience Types - 16 KAR 5:040 Section 3(3) (a) Engagement with diverse populations of students which include: Students from a minimum of two (2) different ethnic or cultural groups of which the candidate would not be considered a member; 2.
-English language learners; 3.
-Students with disabilities; and Students from the following grade levels: Work with any student in Upper elementa or High school ry, Middle Elementary Middle School (Working with a student and his or her parents for an assessment) Secondary (Working with a student and his or her parents for an assessment) XX (b) Observation in schools and related agencies, including: 1.
-Family Resource Centers; or 2.
-Youth Service Centers (c) Student tutoring (d) Interaction with families of students; (e) Attendance at school board and school-based council meetings; (f) Participation in a school-based professional learning community; and

-(g) Opportunities to assist teachers or other school professionals.
+Total Number of Hours: Required for all students in this course: 10 hours - working with a secondary student and his/her parents in creating a practice transition IEP/ evaluation/ and critique.

+EPSB Required Candidate Experience Types - 16 KAR 5:040 Section 3(3)

+(a) Engagement with diverse populations of students which include:

+1. Students from a minimum of two (2) different ethnic or cultural groups of which the candidate would not be considered a member assessment)

+- 2. English language learners

+- 3. Students with disabilities; and

+- 4. Students from the following grade levels: Work with any student in Upper elementary, Middle or High school

+• Middle School (Working with a student and his or her parents for an

+• Secondary (Working with a student and his or her parents for an assessment)

+(b) Observation in schools and related agencies, including:

+- 1. Family Resource Centers; or 2.
+Youth Service Centers - (c) Student tutoring - (d) Interaction with families of students - (e) Attendance at school board and school-based council meetings - (f) Participation in a school-based professional learning community; and - (g) Opportunities to assist teachers or other school professionals.